 Coating

 Coating describes whether a string uses a protective coating or treatment.
-It is separate from instrument family and base material.
-That is why you may see coated and uncoated options inside both acoustic and electric categories.
+It is separate from instrument family and base material, which is why you may see coated and uncoated options inside both acoustic and electric categories.

 For more context, read Coated Vs Uncoated Guitar Strings.